-Dorothy Day’s parish, the Church of the Nativity, stood in the Lower East Side neighborhood of Manhattan for nearly 50 years before its deconsecration by the Archdiocese of New York in 2016.
+Dorothy Day’s parish, the Church of the Nativity, served the Lower East Side neighborhood of Manhattan for nearly 50 years before its deconsecration by the Archdiocese of New York in 2016.
 (It had merged with Most Holy Redeemer Church in 2015.)
 Whether the site will be developed into luxury apartments or low-income housing remains the subject of contentious debate.

 On Nov.
 29, Rebecca Amato, a professor at New York University and associate director of NYU’s Urban Democracy Lab, presented on the Church of the Nativity at the Pontifical Council for Culture’s international conference on cultural heritage in Rome.
 The topic of the conference, “Doesn’t God Dwell Here Anymore?,” facilitated discussion about reusing church landholdings after they are decommissioned.
 In the case of the Church of the Nativity, the parish of Most Holy Redeemer stands to net $50 million from a luxury housing deal.
 Meanwhile, former parishioners have proposed to purchase the decommissioned church for $18 million to develop low-income, senior and homeless family housing.

 In an interview with America, Ms. Amato talked about gentrification, inequality and the importance of space and place to understandings of class.